SummerRainET2008/TopSpin/README.md

 >> python3 example/nlp/intent_dection/train.py
 ```
 By design, quck run mode is for debugging, though you could run for simple tasks
 which require only one GPU.
-TopSpin, in this mode, would find a free GPU on your back and
+TopSpin, in this mode, would find a free GPU behind your back and
 assign to your task.
 You don't need to set GPU id.

 This mode is not supportive of GPU allocation, server allocation, task